 - Copyright and Import/Export: Set your own copyright text and import/export theme options for reuse on other sites

-As you can see that you receive a lot of value with the premium version of GeneratePress that costs just $59 per year and comes with a 40% renewal discount.
+As you can see that you receive a lot of value with the premium version of GeneratePress that costs just $59 per year.

 What’s more, you can use the premium plugin on unlimited sites, including client sites, without any limit.